 Years went by and our friendship was likened to a dysfunctional marriage when I decided that I wanted to change careers and become a professional landlord.
 I asked my friend to help me manage one of my houses in exchange for a rent discount while I moved next door to start my growing community.
 This change was the beginning of the end.
 It signaled to him that I would not always be there in his life to help him survive.
 He was unable to manage his house and this began the process which eventually ended in my being discarded (even though I got him a job and is now currently working for my family).

 These individuals tend to suffer from childhood traumas which manifest a fear of abandonment, so in order to have some measure of control, they 'discard' their hosts before they themselves suffer rejection.
 They tend to live parasitic lifestyles which simply means they attach to strong people who provide supply or means of supporting themselves emotionally, financially, socially, and egotistically.
 The covert narcissist males that I've met tend to be unremarkable materialists, that outwardly project a sense of meekness and vulnerability.
 Like a helpless dog, whose only redeeming quality is their fake love and loyalty.
-I've noticed that they have difficulty saying the words, "I love you".
+I've noticed that they have difficulty saying the words, "I love you" and usually have issues with God (they are too busy worshiping themselves).
 They can only love as long as they receive their supply.
 When this is threatened, or their mask is uncovered, the narcissist will often discard their host and move on to another (Unfortunately this reminds me of modern marriage: find sucker, get married, stop working, cheat, divorce, collect benefits).

 Most recently, I experienced being discarded by a former resident of my community; however, this time things were much more different.
 He too came to me like a wounded animal, in fact I saw the look in his childlike eyes.
 I felt sorry for him like he could use a good home.
 This time, I had developed a system of rules and consequences to protect myself in case of abuse.
 I was a little wiser and more mature so that I didn't take things personally despite being personable.
 We shared much over the years and once again I grew to call him brother.
 He was awkward and quirky to me which I dismissed as endearing qualities.
-Later on he shared that he suffered from an empathy disorder which explained his "dead-eyed" stare.
+Later on he shared that he suffered from an empathy disorder which explained his "dead-eyed" stare (try having empathy for someone who cannot return it back).
 He would often give me responses that he understood something but looked completely as if he missed the point.

 He had been posing as a helper (of whom I offered compensation) whist I completed construction on my house, but I noticed that he grew disillusioned when things did not meet his lofty expectations.
 He was initially attracted to the prospect of helping me renovate the new home because I promised him it would my best remodel.
 It was for the record; however, due to budgetary constraints it did not measure up to his expectations.
 The cost and labor involved with items such as wooden stairs would have bankrupt me, so I decided to install carpet.
 He initially offered to pay for some of the cost to install wood stairs (since the other houses had them), but later changed his mind.
 He continued to grow impatient, entitled, and demanding like a petulant child, something I attributed to the pandemic's affect on mental distress.